 This isn't just a convenient lyric I've rediscovered for this article (well it's that too), it's a three-step plan to happy clients and a happy designer.
 Let me explain how I apply it to my UX consulting to avoid stress and client animosity.

-Before you start, don't rush the proposal process.
-This is where you can mess up before you've even begun.
+Don't rush the proposal process.
+This is where you can mess up before you've even begun work.

 As tempting as it can be to seal the deal quickly, dashed off emails, phone calls, or even text messages aren't a great way to start a project.
 If there are problems further down the line it's usually because there was a miscommunication around what each side thought was being worked on.
-A new website might mean a handful of templates to you but every single page to be custom-made to the client.
+A new website might mean a handful of templates to you but to the client it might mean every single page to be custom-made.

-You should always discuss clients needs before you put in your proposal and quote.
-I find a 30 minute phone call does the job but sometimes it needs to be an hour meeting.
+You should always discuss clients' needs before you put in your proposal and quote.
+I find a 30 minute phone call usually does the job but sometimes it needs to be an hour meeting.
 It's no fun to quote eagerly only to then talk to the client and realise there's more to it than you first thought.
-Explaining you need to charge more so soon will not fill them with confidence.
+Explaining you need to charge more soon after quoting won't fill them with confidence.

 If a client asks if you can bring the price down, ask them what parts of the work they want to cut back on.
-This is important.
 They need to understand that you aren't picking your prices out of thin air and any reductions are a negotiation.
-Though I tend to avoid this from the off by always offering a few options for clients so they can pick something that is right for their budget (usually a small, medium, and large project).
+Though I tend to avoid this from the off by always offering a few options for clients so they can pick something that is right for their budget (usually a small, medium, and large version of the project).

 Avoid being the designer/developer who goes away and works in secret on your project, only to deliver it right at the end of your deadline.
 You're just massively increasing your chances of giving them something they don't want.
 And also giving yourself more work to do.
-Of course you might ace it and be seen as a hero but you might end up like my friend's designer, so why take the risk?
+Of course there's a chance you will ace it and be seen as a hero but you might end up like my friend's designer, so why take the risk?

-I get the feeling of wanting to perfect something before showing it but by fighting that urge you'll become a better designer.
-By sharing early and often you get the opportunity to do little course-corrections and avoid the big scary rework.
-Additionally if a client has spent a lot of money on you, they get to feel like they're getting constant value.
-They also tend to build more empathy with what you're trying to do.
-When they don't hear anything they get nervous and can become more likely to jump on mistakes.
+If a client has spent a lot of money on you, they get to feel like they're getting constant value.
+They also tend to build more empathy with your approach to the work.
+When they don't hear anything they get nervous and can become more likely to criticise things they don't understand.

-For example, in the UX design work I do, I always take my clients through my research phase.
-There's usually great insights in there that I get to share with them and they get to learn about their users.
+For example, in the UX design work I do, I always share my research phase as I go.
+There's usually great insights in there they get to learn about their users.
 This would likely be missed if it was bundled up with the final wireframes as all their attention would be taken by the new designs.
 They also then understand how I come to my solutions.

 Taking another example from my graphic design work, by sharing lots of early logo design sketches I get to iterate to a solution that involves the strongest ideas that the client responds to.
 This avoids them making suggestions late on in a project that I have already tried and know doesn't work.

-Your clients are the experts on their business and on their customers (or at least they should be).
-Use this knowledge.
-I find getting their input in the research phase of my work is an important part of my data-driven UX design process.
-It normally consists of an initial meeting with them where I get them to explain their users and the current issues with their site and it forms a very useful data point.
+Your clients are the experts on their business and on their customers (or at least they should be) so use this knowledge.
+I find getting their input in the research phase is an important part of my evidence-based UX design process.
+It normally consists of an initial meeting where I get them to explain their users and the current issues with their site and it forms a very useful data point.

-Always try and get them to give real examples rather than just their opinion on what should change—they often won't be a typical user.
-A good business should be gathering constant feedback from their customers on issues they have and things they react well to.
+Always try and get them to give real examples rather than just their opinion on what should change—they often aren't a typical user.
+A good business should be gathering constant feedback on the issues their customers have.

-If you're working with big companies perhaps the person who hired you isn't that close to the users, in which case you should ask to talk to the customer team.
+If you're working with big companies it's possible the person who hired you isn't that close to the users.
+In this case you should ask to talk to the customer team.
 By actually listening to what they have to say you will often find the answers to the real problems that need solving.